 However, he failed to play a grasscourt warm-up event after withdrawing from Halle and it showed as he looked way short of his best against Darcis who seized his chance in ruthless.

 “At the end it’s not a tragedy.
 That is sport,” Nadal told reporters, refusing to discuss his physical wellbeing.

 “The only thing that I can say today is congratulate Steve Darcis.
 He played a fantastic match.”

 Darcis turned professional two years after Nadal and, while the Spaniard’s career has been spent in the stratosphere, he has inhabited a level more in keeping with Belgium’s lowlands.

 Proving just how deep the talent pool is in the men’s game, however, he played three incredible sets of risk-taking tennis to scale the heights on Centre Court.

-Darcis, who has a shark tattoo on his arm, said his first reaction when seeing the draw was "Shit" but there was no hint of inferiority as he outplayed the 2008 and 2010 champion.
+Darcis, who has a shark tattoo on his arm, said his first reaction on seeing the draw was “Shit” but there was no hint of inferiority as he outplayed the 2008 and 2010 champion.

 “Maybe he (Nadal) didn’t play his best match.
 But I have to be proud of me, I think,” said Darcis.
 “I played a great match and I fought from the beginning till the end, and I played unbelievable tennis.”